Arichy/video-inspector/README.md

 # Download FFmpeg binaries for current platform only (recommended for CI/CD)
 pnpm prepare-ffmpeg:current

+# For Windows users (if the above doesn't work)
+pnpm prepare-ffmpeg:current:win
 ```

 The `pnpm prepare-ffmpeg` command will automatically download FFmpeg and FFprobe binaries for all supported platforms (macOS x86_64, macOS ARM64, Windows x86_64, Linux x86_64) and organize them for Tauri sidecar usage.

 For CI/CD environments, you can use `pnpm prepare-ffmpeg:current` to automatically detect and download binaries for the current platform only, which is faster and more efficient.
+On Windows, if you encounter issues, use `pnpm prepare-ffmpeg:current:win` instead.

 ### Manual FFmpeg Installation (Alternative)